Ranitomeya fantastica 'Caynarachi'

 Rhacodactylus leachianus (or endearingly called "Leachies") are endemic to the main island of New Caledonia and its surrounding smaller islands.
 These geckos are the largest species of gecko in the world, growing up to 14 inches, and have been known to live over 30 years!
 They are typically arboreal geckos that live in tree hollows, and eat a variety of insects, fruit and even small vertebrates.
 These animals are also known to make many different sounds, from grunts and growls to squeaks and whistles!

-We currently have a quickly growing young female (hatched 10/2016) in a small growout tank that will be upgraded as she gets bigger.
+We currently have a quickly growing young female (hatched 10/2016) in an 18x18x24 tank that will be upgraded as she gets bigger.
 She is a rare island locale from a Nuu Ana x Duu Ana cross.
 Her name is Moana!

 Ranitomeya fantastica 'True Nominal'